ME-ICA/tedana/docs/approach.rst

     If they are saved, then the first few volumes in a run will have much larger relative magnitudes.
     These initial volumes should be removed before running ``tedana``.

 ************************
 Adaptive mask generation
 ************************

 :func:`tedana.utils.make_adaptive_mask`

-Longer echo times are more susceptible to signal dropout, which means that certain brain regions (e.g., orbitofrontal cortex, temporal poles) will only have good signal for some echoes.
+Longer echo times are more susceptible to signal dropout, which means that certain brain regions
+(e.g., orbitofrontal cortex, temporal poles) may only have good signal for some echoes.

-In order to avoid using bad signal from affected echoes in calculating :math:`T_{2}^*` and :math:`S_{0}` for a given voxel, ``tedana`` generates an adaptive mask, where the value for each voxel is the number of echoes with "good" signal.
-The voxel in the shortest echo with the 33rd percentile mean signal across time is identified.
-The threshold for each echo is the signal in the same voxel divided by 3.
-This is an arbitrary, but conservative threshold in that it only excludes voxels where the signal is much lower than other measured signals in each echo.
+In order to avoid using bad signal from affected echoes in calculating :math:`T_{2}^*` and :math:`S_{0}` for a given voxel, ``tedana`` generates an adaptive mask, where the value for each voxel indicates how many of the echoes (starting with the first echo) have "good" signal.
+``tedana`` has multiple methods for generating this mask, and we recommend looking at the description of :func:`~tedana.utils.make_adaptive_mask` for more information.

 When :math:`T_{2}^*` and :math:`S_{0}` are calculated below, each voxel's values are only calculated from the first :math:`n` echoes, where :math:`n` is the value for that voxel in the adaptive mask.
 By default, the optimally combined and denoised time series will include voxels where there is at least one good echo, but ICA and the fit maps require at least three good echoes.

 .. note::
     ``tedana`` allows users to provide their own mask.